ZZ-Cat/raildriver/README.md

 1. Click the green code button & hit "Download ZIP".
 2. Extract that to your directory.
 EG ```SteamLibrary\steamapps\common\GarrysMod\garrysmod\data\expression2```
-3. You need to put RailDriver into your Expression 2's ```e2shared``` folder in order for it to work correctly.
+3. You _must_ put RailDriver into your Expression 2's ```e2shared``` folder in order for it to work correctly.
-When I implement OTA Updates, the ```e2shared``` folder will be a must for the OTA Updates to work.
+Local OTA Updates are now live, & if RailDriver is anywhere _but_ your ```e2shared``` folder it _will not_ function & things will be broken.

+If you have already updated RailDriver since #26 has been merged, this is where you can use ```.raildriver update local``` in Garry's Mod's in-game chat to update RailDriver.
+If this is your first time installing RailDriver ever, follow the instructions in the section below.

 ### Fire up Garry's Mod

+Now that Local OTA Updates are live, you only need to do this once-only, as RailDriver's Local OTA Updates can be used in place of this.

-Here, this block takes place in your tool gun.
+This section takes place in your tool gun.
 So, make sure you have Expression2 selected.

 1. In your ```e2shared``` folder, double-click on the ```RailDriver``` folder, & double-click ```RailDriver.txt```.
 2. Aim your toolgun at your locomotive & spawn RailDriver's E2 chip (preferably in an inconspicuous spot).
 3. That's all there is to it.

-You will be greeted with ```Welcome to RailDriver!``` & ```Type '.raildriver help' for a list of commands.``` in Garry's Mod's in-game chat.
+Once RailDriver has initialized, you will be greeted with ```Welcome to RailDriver!``` & ```Type '.raildriver help' for a list of commands.``` in Garry's Mod's in-game chat.

 ### When you use RailDriver